Rosas' overtime FG the winner as Giants stun Bears 30-27

 Cohen finished with 12 catches for 156 yards.

 Linebacker Alex Ogletree intercepted two passes, scoring on an 8-yard return on the second play from scrimmage.
-The Giants forced three turnovers and had a season-high five sacks against Daniel, who was starting his second game in place of the injured Mitchell Trubisky (shoulder).
+The Giants forced three turnovers and had a season-high five sacks against Daniel, who was starting his second game for the injured Mitchell Trubisky (shoulder).

 The Giants made many big plays in the second half.
 Beckham threw a 49-yard TD pass to Russell Shepard and caught a 1-yard, fourth-down TD from Eli Manning (19 of 35 for 170 yards and an interception) as New York opened a 24-14 lead in the third quarter.

+Beckham said primary target Bennie Fowler was double covered and he was about to run until he saw Shepard.

+"I saw him down the middle of the field and I was like, this can't be real, and I just launched it to him," said Beckham, who has thrown two touchdowns this season.

-A 36-yard field goal Parkey got the Bears within 24-17 in the third quarter.
+A 36-yard field goal by Parkey got the Bears within 24-17 in the third quarter.

+"That's definitely not our best," Bears linebacker Danny Trevathan said.
+"We had moments of it, we just didn't play four quarters, which is what we need to do when we have tough games like this."

 The Bears came right back and forced the overtime.